Joseph F. Bruno

 He also served as chief financial officer at Biopharmaceutics, Inc., and as assistant vice president of Finance at Del Laboratories.
 Mr. Feldman began his career as a supervising audit senior at Ernst & Young.

 He holds an M.B.A. in finance (Dean’s List) from Columbia University’s Graduate School of Business and a B.B.A. with distinction from the University of Michigan.
 Mr. Feldman is also a Certified Public Accountant (CPA).

-Mary joined HKS in January 2015 as part of the HKNC Helmsley Grant development effort and has continued in that position after grant support ended.
-Mary Fu has over 17 years of experience in development and prior experience in the financial sector.
+Ms. Fu joined HKS in January 2015 as part of the HKNC Helmsley Grant development effort and has continued in that position after grant support ended.
+Ms. Fu has over 18 years of experience in development and prior experience in the financial sector.
 She earned her Bachelor of Science (BS) Degree from Hofstra University and her Master of Business Administration (MBA) Degree in Finance from LIU.
-Mary heads up the HKS Development Team and is responsible for all day-to-day development operations and will supervise and manage the entire development team.
+Ms. Fu heads up the HKS Development Team and is responsible for all day-to-day development operations and will supervise and manage the entire development team.

-Mary has responsibility for all HKS’ IT infrastructure, contracting, policy, logistics and change management and continue to act as liaison to LISS Consulting, our IT service firm.
-Also, Mary continues her role as liaison to the HKS Board of Trustees.
+Ms. Fu has responsibility for all HKS’ IT infrastructure, contracting, policy, logistics and change management and continue to act as liaison to LISS Consulting, our IT service firm.
+Also, she continues her role as liaison to the HKS Board of Trustees.